-So what exactly is monthly average balance?
+So what exactly is the monthly average balance?

 MAB has a common myth involved that it is assumed to be the minimum stipulated balance one needs to maintain all the time in the saving bank account.
 It is not so, MAB is a concept linked to average.
-It is actually the average of the daily balances at the end of each day which is calculated by adding up the daily closing balances of the month and then dividing by total number of days in that particular month.
-In this calculation the total number of days is calculated, including holidays.
+It is actually the average of the daily balances at the end of each day which is calculated by adding up the daily closing balances of the month and then dividing by the total number of days in that particular month.
+In this calculation, the total number of days is calculated, including holidays.